DimitarGrozev5/nexgen-exam-task/README.md

 ## App structure

-The App tries to solve three problems, related to Form creation, state managment and data posting:
+The App tries to solve three problems, related to Forms:

 1. Upgrade the default _html input elements_ to provide a consistent development and user experience

-2. Finding a way to build a Form and manage its state, that minimizes code duplication and allows for simple development of forms
+2. Find a way to build a Form and manage its state, that minimizes code duplication and allows for simple development of forms

-3. Sending data to a remote server, while again minimizing code duplication and allowing for user feedback
+3. Build a function that takes care of the configuring `fetch` requests, in order to again minimize code and logic duplication

 My solution is the following: